apache/iotdb/backup-tool/readme.md

 The backup-command project is a tool class package,The function implementation depends on the core project and provides a command line tool.

 ## how to compile
+Precondition:
+1. Java >= 1.8, the JAVA_HOME environment variable needs to be configured
+2. Maven >= 3.6
 you can use the command below to compile this project or install it:
 ````
 mvn clean package;